-We have large print hymn books and service booklets
+We have large print hymn books and service booklets.

 There are no steps to get into the church, and it is easy to fit a wheel chair in.
-If you want to take communion but are worried about the steps, the priest will bring the bread and wine to you, as long as you tell one of the welcomers that you would like this.
+If you want to take communion but are worried about the steps, the priest will bring the bread and wine to you, as long as you tell one of the welcomers that you would like to.

 We have toys and a small play area on the north (left hand) side of the church, and folders with pencils, paper etc for older children.
 Please bring your children to the communion rail when the time comes, and the priest will give them a blessing.